xmartlabs/fountain-docs/FountainCoroutines.md

 )
 ```

-There's only one required structure, [`CoroutineNetworkDataSourceAdapter<out ListResponse<Value>>`], which Fountain uses to handle the paging.
+There's only one required structure, [`CoroutineNetworkDataSourceAdapter<out ListResponse<Value>>`], that Fountain uses to handle the paging.

 In addition, there are some optional parameters that you can define:
 - `firstPage: Int`: The initial page number, by default its value is 1.